 \subsection{COCO Results}

 All experiments on COCO follow the default settings and use ResNet-152 for DCR V1 and ResNet-101 for DCR V2 module.
 We train our model for 8 epochs on the COCO dataset and reduce the learning rate by $\frac{1}{10}$ after 5.33 epochs.
 We report results on two different partition of COCO dataset.
-One partition is training on the union set of COCO2014 train and COCO2014 val35k together with 115k images (this is the same as COCO2017 train) and evaluate results on the COCO2014 minival with 5k images held out from the COCO2014 val (this is the same as COCO2017 val).
-The other partition is training on the standard COCO2014 trainval with 120k images (this is the same as COCO2017 trainval) and evaluate on the COCO test-dev by submitting results to the COCO evaluation server.
+One partition is training on COCO2017 train with 115k images and evaluate results on the COCO2017 val with 5k images.
+The other partition is training on the standard COCO2017 trainval with 120k images and evaluate on the COCO test-dev by submitting results to the COCO evaluation server.
 We use Faster RCNN \cite{ren2015faster}, Feature Pyramid Networks (FPN) \cite{lin2017feature} and the Deformable ConvNets \cite{dai2017deformable} as base detectors.